joekir/algoexplore/README.md

 ## Leveraging the framework

-You need to implement an "algo" in Golang that implements the intefaces in Algo.go
+You need to implement an "algo" in Golang that implements the interfaces in Algo.go
 See internal/algos/ctph as an example implementation

 <TODO frontend intstructions>